ovotech/gitoops/README.md

 - Show me repositories running production `terraform plan` on pull requests

 Production Terraform plans on unreviewed code are [a bad idea](https://alex.kaskaso.li/post/terraform-plan-rce).
-We attempt to find these by looking at the context values on pull requests' status checks.
+We attempt to find these by looking at the context values on pull requests' status checks, to get maximum coverage and account for CI/CD systems that may be configured server-side (e.g. AWS CodeBuild).

 ```
 MATCH (r:Repository)-[:HAS_STATUS_CHECK{pull_request:TRUE}]->(s:StatusCheck)